EMD DD35: History

 Southern Pacific ordered a small, three-unit sample, which were shipped with old-style bearings from six F3B trade-in units, but ordered no more.
-They were numbered 8400-8402, later 9500-9502, and still later 9900-9902.
+They were numbered 8400–8402, later 9500–9502, and still later 9900–9902.
 They were used on the SP's Sunset Route early in their lives, but were among the first locomotives sidelined whenever there was a downturn in traffic.
 Later, they were relegated to transfer service between West Colton and yards closer to Los Angeles, mainly Taylor Yard north of downtown.

-SP scrapped all three units in 1978 after their leases ran out.
+EMD also produced an "A-unit" version, the DD35A, all for the Union Pacific Railroad.
+This led to the original DD35s being sometimes erroneously called the 'DD35B'.
+Fifteen DD35A locomotives, numbered 70 to 84, were built between May and July 1965.
+Here, the cab of a GP35 was fitted to the front end, requiring a longer frame than the DD35; the fuel tank beneath was lengthened, and the center pass-through walkway was offset a little to the rear because of the single cab.
+Another difference was that the DD35A was fitted with the new flared radiator section EMD was testing on its EMD 645-engined demonstrators (the prototype SD40 demonstrators).

+The DD35 and DD35A orders also led to the introduction of the ALCO Century 855 and GE U50.
+A further development of the 8 axle, twin-engined locomotive produced the final, best-known type, the DDA40X "Centennial".

 The DD35s were initially quite unreliable; some of this was blamed on sand from the internal sandboxes getting in electrical gear, so new sandboxes were fitted on the walkways in 1969.
 They were among the last EMD road units to be built with DC generators and old-fashioned switchgear, which were more maintenance-intensive than the later AC/DC equipment.

-Once teething troubles had been surmounted, the DD35s were reasonably successful, but they were less flexible than smaller units and thus all of the original B units were withdrawn by 1977 as the railroads fell on harder times.
-The DD35As survived until 1981.
-All were eventually scrapped.
+Once teething troubles had been surmounted, the DD35s were reasonably successful, but they were less flexible than smaller units.

+UP withdrew all of their original B units by 1977 as the railroad fell on harder times.
+SP retired all three of their units in 1978 after their leases ran out.
+The DD35As survived longer, spending their final months of service operating around Salt Lake City, Utah before their retirement by 1981, caused by the economic downturn of the early 1980s they were withdrawn from service.
+Neither the DD35 nor the DD35A survived into preservation.